amillard/tax_myPHAGE/README.md

 It will now run with the latest version of the ICTV taxonomy

+### Change to VMR format September 29th 2024

+An update to the format of VMR file produced by the ICTV and released ~20 th  September 2024 , has different format to their previous files.
+If you install after this date, it will download the latest version of the VMR (VMR_MSL39_v2.xlsx) and cause taxMyPhage to not run correctly.
+We are working on a solution to correctly format the newest VMR format to our input needs for taxMyPhage.
+In the mean time the easiest solution is to manually download and install VMR_MSL39_v1.xlsx rather than VMR_MSL39_v2.xlsx and rename the file accordingly , as above.

 ## Requirements

 It can be run on a standard laptop in a reasonable time.